astro-datalab/notebooks-latest/users/_README.txt

 - AuthClient: authenticating with the Data Lab
 - CrossmatchTables: crossmatching a user-provided table against a table hosted by Data Lab
+- FileService: using files rather than database tables, including spectra from SDSS/BOSS
 - QueryClient: sending queries to the databases and retrieving results
 - RowVsCstore: using row-stored versus column-stored database tables
 - SIA service: obtaining cutouts using a Simple Image Access service [future]